jdevfullstack-tutorials/display-resolution-review/README.md

 Viewing distance is a little bit further since fonts are bigger.
 But still, it is a good one.
 That's really good for poor eyesight.
-4k resolution actually does not answer that so even Mac can be scaled.
+4k resolution actually are not so good for poor eyesight so that Mac still can be adjusted to a lower resolution.

 Also, some other external 24-Inch monitor is already curved.
 This actually has no benefit for this size.
+The 27-Inch iMac is still not curved.
+But beyond this size, you need a curved one.

 ## iMac 21.5-Inch 4k Retina Display
 If you have 20/20 eyesight, then,